FinCEN leaks and customizable banking with Simon Taylor and Cokie Hasiotis

 Last week we hosted two conversations for the Moov community.
-The famous Cokie Hasiotis from Fintech Today and The Block crypto joined us for Happy Hour.
-For our first Moov Global Community conversation we spoke with Simon Taylor of 11fs.
+The famous Cokie Hasiotis from Fintech Today joined us for happy hour.
+For our first Moov Global Community conversation, we spoke with Simon Taylor of 11:FS.

-Both conversations were wide ranging with a lot of great questions from the community.
-Before our conversation Simon published a blog post detailing his thoughts on the recent FinCEN file leaks and so naturally that topic took up the majority of our conversation.
-Though Cokie has a long background in Fintech she’s recently found herself at the nexus of Fintech and media.
-For her conversation she started off talking about where she see’s BaaS going and then tied in a lot of her thoughts around the creator economy and the unique financial opportunities it’s creating.
+Both conversations were wide-ranging, with a lot of great questions from the community.
+Before our conversation, Simon published a blog post detailing the recent FinCEN file leaks, and naturally, that topic took up the majority of our conversation.
+Though Cokie has a lengthy background in fintech, she’s recently found herself at the nexus of fintech and media.
+For her discussion, she started off talking about where she sees banking-as-a-service (BaaS) going and then tied in many of her thoughts around the creator economy and the unique financial opportunities it’s creating.

 Simon Taylor on the FinCEN Leaks

-With the recent revelations coming out in the FinCEN leaks our conversation with Simon Taylor couldn’t have been timed better.
-A few days before he spoke with the Moov Community Simon wrote an excellent post detailing his thoughts on the leaks.
-This sparked a debate in the #industry channel of our slack group.
-One of the point that was brought up by one of our members was the idea that financial policing is hard and we should be careful not to point fingers when leaks like this come out.
-Simon for his part is more optimistic than you might expect for someone with his knowledge if the space.
+We could not have timed our conversation with Simon Taylor more perfectly, given the recent revelations coming out in the FinCEN leaks.
+A few days before he spoke with the Moov Community, Simon wrote an excellent post detailing the leak.
+The post sparked a debate in the #industry channel of our Slack group.
+One of our members’ points was the idea that financial policing is hard, and we should be careful not to point fingers when leaks like this come out.
+Simon, for his part, is more optimistic than you might expect for someone with his amount of knowledge of the space.

 Tomorrow is the first episode of #11FSNewsroom - and we’re digging into one of the biggest #news stories in #banking. 📃@sytaylor & @shane_riedel will uncover the story behind the #FinCENFiles leak, and what it means for the industry 🤔— 11:FS (@11FS) September 28, 2020